KlausDEngel/roon-spacenav/README.md

 # roon-spacenav
-A volume control Roon extension for the 3dconnexion USB SpaceNavigator space mouse.
+A volume control Roon extension for 3dconnexion SpaceNavigator, SpaceMouse Compact and SpaceMouse Wireless.
 Rotating the knob will change the volume, right button will skip to next track and left button will skip to previous track.
-It also works on Raspberry Pi, so the SpaceNavigator can be connected to a Pi Roon bridge directly.
-It is tested with the USB SpaceNavigator.
-Other device compatibility is not guaranteed.
-It uses RAW USB HID communication, so no drivers for the space mouse are required.
+Pressing down on the knob will Play/Pause.
+Translating the knob along the x-axis will seek.
+The extension also works on Raspberry Pi, so the Space Mice can be connected to a Pi Roon bridge directly.
+It uses RAW USB HID communication, so no drivers for the space mice are required.

 Controls:
 - Rotate left and right to change volume